-When assessing impairment and Expected Credit Loss, debtors are assessed collectively rather than individually using the simplified approach allowable under IFRS 9 for short term receivables.
+When assessing impairment and Expected Credit Loss, debtors are assessed collectively rather than individually using the simplified approach allowable under IFRS 9 for short-term receivables.

-The Council makes an annual impairment allowance and at 31 March 2021 the Councils total impairment was £9.094 (£7.724m at 31 March 2020) for all short term debtors.
-Further details on short term debtors can be found at Note 19 and in the table below showing exposure to credit risk.
+Further details on Short-term debtors can be found at Note 19 and in the table below showing exposure to credit risk.

 Bad debts are written off in line with the Councils bad debt policy as outlined in its Financial Regulations within the Constitution.
-During the year, the authority wrote off financial assets with a contractual amount outstanding of £0.160m (£0.223m in 2019/20).
+During the year, the authority wrote off financial assets with a contractual amount outstanding of £0.312m (£0.757m in 2021/22).